 - BIOS: stands for Basic Input and Ouput System, and it was the way that older (early 2000’s and before) computers had to connect the Operating Systems to the hardware.
 This included a boot menu and a very few more options, and many specialised configurations for some hardware devices had to be done by plugging, unplugging or changing physical jumpers in the motherboard.

 - (U)EFI: stands for (Unified) Extensible Firmware Interface.
-It’s the evolution of BIOS, looks after the same hardware to operating system bridge (which is where firmware, another fancy word, sits in!).
+It’s the evolution of BIOS, looks after the same hardware to operating system bridge.
 It is much more advanced and comes with many more options, many of them enabled for modern system by default, like the GUID Partition Table for the Disks, and the Secure Boot.

 - GUID Partition Table.
 A modern partition schema that identifies partitions on the disk by giving them Globally Unique IDentifiers, rather than names.
 Amongst other things, supports much larger disk sizes.